 Reducing human trafficking requires a variety of measures.
 In connection with prostitution, a general "ban on the sale of sexual services" is often considered to be a remedy.

-Experts in Austria though are largely in agreement that it is better to regulate sexual services than to push the existing market underground by trying to ban it.
+However, experts in Austria are largely in agreement that it is better to regulate sexual services than to push the existing market into illegality by trying to ban it.
 Even though prostitution is a particularly precarious and exploitative field of work, many women consciously take the decision to make a living by selling sexual services.

-Countries that have introduced a ban show that demand couldn't be effectively prevented and pushed sex service providers into illegality, where they are exposed to an even greater risk of exploitation.
+Countries that have introduced a ban show that demand cannot be effectively prevented and pushed sex service providers into illegality, where they are exposed to an even greater risk of exploitation.